FAQ

 Can I come, too?

 YES!
 As a fully volunteer-run camp, even the directors are volunteers!
-We can't operate without dedicated, energetic women, like yourself.
+We can't operate without dedicated, energetic people like yourself.
 Check out the Volunteer section for more information!

 Outside of volunteering as staff, we cannot allow visitors during camp sessions.
-If you would like to visit the property ahead of time, we encourage you to attend a work party.
-Snow levels prevent us from accessing the property before our work party, so this is really the very best time to visit.
+If you would like to visit the property, we encourage you to attend a work party.

 What animals may a camper encounter at camp?